windbirds/policies/terms.md

 You must inform us of any medical problems or related dietary restrictions on the reservation.
 Our staff must have this knowledge in case of any issues arising.

-Our prices include personal accident and civil liability insurance, provided by a legally registered insurer in "Autoridade de Supervis&atilde;o de Seguros e Fundos de Pens&otilde;es", with the following coverage:
+All our prices include personal‐accident and civil‐liability insurance, underwritten by an insurer licensed by the Autoridade de Supervisão de Seguros e Fundos de Pensões (ASF), with the following limits:
  - Civil liability: land 50 000 €; sea 200 000 €;
- - Death or permanent disability: land 35 000 €; sea 20 000 €;
+ - Death or permanent disability: land 26 160 €; sea 20 000 €;
- - Hospitality expenses and repatriation: 3 500 €.
+ - Hospitality expenses and repatriation: land 4 579 €; sea 3 500 €.

-If you desire higher coverage or something different, you should contract travel insurance.
+If you require higher limits or different coverages, please arrange separate travel insurance.
+We also strongly recommend obtaining travel insurance due to restrictions enforced at Madeira Airport.

 Birdwatchers often carry a lot of expensive optical and photographic equipment.
 Our trip insurance does not provide sufficient coverage.
 So, if you are not already covered under your household policy, we recommend taking out specialist insurance for your equipment.